III B Society

 Their research adding each other, they stand on a linked, equal, balanced and cooperating level.

-2c3) Tertiary and primary value for society is unity of mankind.
+2c3) Tertiary universal and primary value for society is unity of mankind.
 It abhors segregation.

 As existential value it is based on equity and justice with the rule of law.

-2c4) Fourth and humanitarian values are freedoms, emancipation and common welfare.
+2c4) Fourth universal and humanitarian values are freedoms, emancipation and common welfare.

 2c5) Professional standards are guidelines of state of the art field knowledge and praxis.